Real-Time Streaming plugin

 },

-// Top-level product token
+// Top-level product token used for licensing

 token: "[your-player-token]"